Mr. Bloe: Success in the UK

-BBC Radio in the UK then unwittingly played the wrong side of the Wind single.
+BBC Radio then unwittingly played the wrong side of the Wind single.
 It was heard by Stephen James, of Dick James Music, who wanted to release the tune in the UK but could not obtain the rights.
 He had the tune covered by other musicians including Elton John on piano, but did not like that version.
 It was then rearranged by Zack Laurence and re-recorded with Laurence replacing Elton John on piano.

 The tune was released in the UK in March 1970, reaching number 2 in the UK Singles Chart on 4 July 1970.
 Zack Laurence then performed the tune on Top of the Pops with Ian Duck (harmonica), Dee Murray (bass), Roger Pope (drums) and Caleb Quaye (guitar), who went on to form the band Hookfoot.
 Some sources credit the harmonica part on the actual recording to Harry Pitch which Pitch later confirmed in his filmed interview with RockHistory.co.uk - Pitch then went on as the harmonica player to perform the theme tune for Last of the Summer Wine.
 "Groovin' With Mr Bloe" spent 18 weeks on the UK chart.
 The lack of an obvious performer made the recording mysterious and it became a favourite of Morrissey who was then 11 years old.

 The Mr. Bloe single also included two instrumentals written by Elton John — "Get Out Of This Town" and "71-75 New Oxford Street", with John playing piano on both, backed by most of the members of Hookfoot.
 Other singles, "Mr. Bloe" and "Curried Soul" were then released.
-The follow up single, "Curried Soul", failed to chart, and an album, also entitled Groovin' with Mr. Bloe, was released in 1970 but flopped, leaving the act as a one-hit wonder.
+The follow-up single, "Curried Soul", failed to chart, and an album, also entitled Groovin' with Mr. Bloe, was released in 1970 but flopped, leaving the act as a one-hit wonder.

 The bass player on the actual recording is session bassist Russ Stableford.

 In 2002, Robin Carmody of Freaky Trigger describes "Groovin' with Mr. Bloe" as "the last great groove-driven pop record of the 60s", and included the track in his list of ten British bubblegum classics, writing: "Nothing but bass, harmonica and groove – not funk, not rhythm, but groove in excelsis, and sometimes that’s enough."